Python examples¶

 codegreen measure python hello_energy.py -g fine --export-plot energy.html

-Algorithm Comparison¶
+Algorithm comparison¶

 Compare energy consumption of different sorting implementations: